 Panel and open discussion – Friday 6th March, 6.30pm – 8.45 pmVenue: Doncaster Collage and University Centre

-The evening will be opened by the Mayor of Doncaster, Ros Jones.
-Our panel of speakers (detailed below) will provide a series of introductory statements and questions for exploration during the evening.
+The evening was be opened by the Mayor of Doncaster, Ros Jones.
+Our panel of speakers (detailed below) provided a series of introductory statements and questions for exploration during the evening.
 The aspiration is for the weekend event to create suggestions, ideas and plans which will be applicable for the wider civic community to utilise.
-To facilitate this aspect of the weekend DMBC will pose a question for the weekend group to focus upon to form a springboard for further planning and action.
+To facilitate this aspect of the weekend DMBC posed a question for the weekend group to focus upon to form a springboard for further planning and action.
 Collaboration with Doncaster Collage

 The weekend programme 7th – 8th March, Gomde Lindholme HallVenue: Gomde UK, Lindholme Hall